auth0/docs/articles/migrations/guides/migration-oauthro-oauthtoken.md

 ## Does this affect me ?

-This guide is for users who use the resource owner password credentials exchange, and call /oauth/ro directly, without the use of any Auth0 libraries or SDKs.
+This change affects you if you use the resource owner password credentials exchange, and call `/oauth/ro` directly, without the use of any Auth0 libraries or SDKs.
 The major Auth0 libraries such as <dfn data-key="lock">[Lock](/libraries/lock)</dfn> or [Auth0.js](/libraries/auth0js) have already been updated to stop using /oauth/ro internally.
 If you use the `lock-passwordless` library, you can now use [Passwordless Mode](/libraries/lock/v11#passwordless) in Lock v11 instead.

+<%= include('./_forced-logout.md') %>

 ## Changes to requests